hristogochev/spindot/README.md

 ### Differences with the original

+* Only available for API 21 and forward.
 * Each loader is now available for Jetpack Compose.
 * Additional optimizations have been applied resulting in smoother experience.
 * You can now disable the automatic playing of animations and control it manually.
-* Loaders only play their animations when they are visible and as soon as they get into any other state they stop to save resources.
+* Animations only play while visible, otherwise they automatically stop to save resources.
-* Only available for API 21 and forward.
 * Project has been updated to the newest Kotlin and Compose versions.
 * Code has been made more maintainable by removing tight coupling and extracting common logic.
 * Each loader can now be modified separately without breaking the others.